 Emergency Preparedness Kits

 Emergency Preparedness Kits are intended for use by the Emergency Preparedness Coordinators (EPCs) to support their departments following an emergency.
-The kit contains basic first aid supplies, flashlight, whistle, duct tape and additional response supplies.
+A kit should contain basic first aid supplies, flashlight, whistle, duct tape and additional response supplies.

 You can find information on how to order the emergency preparedness supply kits or to replenish expired supplies through the WUSTL Marketplace.